PostgreSQL

 35.246.176.138

 Catalog connects directly to your Postgres databases.
 As such, it needs to be public.
-It is frequent that our clients provides Catalog an access to an exact replica of their database.
+It is frequent that our clients provide Catalog an access to an exact replica of their database.

-You are asked to enter credentials in Catalog's app Interface.
+You are asked to enter credentials in the Catalog App.
 Here is a step-by-step guide to create them.
 You can run the SQL code below.

 - The procedure grants USAGE, CREATE, REFERENCES rights to a user on existing content